BU-ISCIII/pdn_priority_pathogens/README.md

 python generate_pathogens_list.py
 ```

-This will generate updated `.csv` and `.json` files based on the latest content in the linked Google Sheet.
+This will generate the updated `.csv` and `.json` files based on the current Google Sheet data.